-What Is The Cost Of An Employee In 2020?
+What Is The Cost Of An Employee

 As a small business owner, I care about the cost of an employee.
 When we create a budget there are a lot of things to consider.

 Follow along as I calculate the cost of an employee…

 The average employee cost is 1.25 times base salary.
 That’s roughly 25% over base salary (or payroll cost per employee).
 This is a good rule of thumb for a ballpark estimate.

 If you have an annual budget of $70,000 for a new employee, that means you can either:

 - hire an employee at $56,000 annual salary, or